BIDMCDigitalPsychiatry/LAMP-platform/docs/users_vs_activities.md

 When the clinician or researcher logs in, they will see the Patients tab.
 Here, there will be a list of patients they have added.

-The blue "Add" button is used to add patients or studies.
-For information about adding and managing patients, see [Create or Manage Users](Create_or_Manage_Users.md).

 ![](assets/Untitled_50.jpeg)

 ![](assets/Untitled_51.jpeg)